 You can perform a patch test by applying a small amount of the phenoxyethanol-containing product on the back of your hand or wrist and wait for 24 hours.
 If you do not develop a reaction, you can use the product.

 While phenoxyethanol-containing products are safe for everyone, women who are pregnant or breastfeeding must avoid them as there is not enough data to conclusively prove that the preservative is safe.
 It may be a good idea to consult with your doctor before trying a product containing the preservative.

 Infants must not be exposed to phenoxyethanol-containing products.

 Individuals with a tendency towards dry skin conditions like eczema and those with sensitive skin must also steer clear of products containing phenoxyethanol.

 Phenoxyethanol is used in skin care products, toiletries, and cosmetics as a preservative.
-However, there are speculations about the safety of using phenoxyethanol for skin as it is often considered a skin irritant.
+While there aren’t many doubts about its efficacy, there are speculations about the safety of using phenoxyethanol for skin as it is often considered a skin irritant.
 While it is safe to use phenoxyethanol in concentrations up to 1%, you may sometimes develop allergic reactions if you have sensitive skin.
 Also, pregnant, lactating women, infants, and people with dry skin conditions should steer clear of products containing phenoxyethanol.
 If you experience any skin issues after using a product with phenoxyethanol, stop using it and consult a doctor.